-Budgeted cost: £48,925
+Budgeted cost: £46,670

-Activity Evidence that supports this approach Challenge number(s) Implementation and embedding of 'Little Wandle Letters and Sounds'- Coaching, CPD & support for staff by Phonics lead to ensure (weekly 1⁄2 day release) - • fidelity to the programme • assessment is used to ensure accurate pitch and identify gaps or misconceptions Phonics approaches have been consistently found to be effective in supporting younger readers to master the basics of reading.
+Activity Evidence that supports this approach Challenge number(s) Embedding of 'Little Wandle Letters and Sounds'- Coaching, CPD & support for staff by Phonics lead to ensure (weekly 1⁄2 day release) - assessment is used to ensure accurate pitch and identify gaps or misconceptions gaps and misconceptions are swiftly addressed support for new staff or those changing year groups implementation of "Rapid Catch-up" for children joining school embedding of Year 2 Spelling programme Phonics approaches have been consistently found to be effective in supporting younger readers to master the basics of reading.
 Research suggests that phonics is particularly beneficial for younger learners (4-7 year olds) as they begin to read.
-EEF Toolkit - Phonics 1,2 • gaps and misconceptions are swiftly addressed 1 full time teacher so that - • average class size is 21 children • no mixed year group classes • increased opportunities for high quality interactions between staff and children • increased opportunities for quality feedback, consolidation and intervention Gains from smaller class sizes, particularly during the early stages of primary school, come from the increased flexibility and the quality and quantity of feedback pupils receive.
+EEF Toolkit - Phonics 1,2 full time teacher so that - average class size is 21 children no mixed year group classes increased opportunities for high quality interactions between staff and children increased opportunities for quality feedback, consolidation and intervention Gains from smaller class sizes, particularly during the early stages of primary school, come from the increased flexibility and the quality and quantity of feedback pupils receive.
 EEF Toolkit - Feedback 1,2,4

-Targeted academic support (for example, tutoring, one-to-one support structured interventions)
+Targeted academic support (e.g., tutoring, one-to-one support, structured interventions)

-Budgeted cost: £28,000
+Budgeted cost: £19,400

 Activity Evidence that supports this approach Challenge number(s) 1 1 full time teaching assistant so that - full time teaching assistant in each classroom increased opportunities for high quality interactions between staff and children increased opportunities for quality feedback, consolidation and intervention daily 1:1 sessions for identified children to close gaps / address misconceptions small group and 1:1 phonics support 1:1 reading support EEF Toolkit shows that one to one interventions with trained staff have been shown to be very effective.
-We want to combine additional adult intervention in class with 1:1 interventions with trained teaching assistants EEF Toolkit - one to one tuition EEF Toolkit - teaching assistant interventions 1,2,4 Implement Nuffield Early Language Intervention (NELI) programme for 12 children (2 groups) Assessment of receptive & expressive language to identify target group (online app) Implementation of programme Post-assessment and analysis (online app) (Training & resources DfE funded) EEF Toolkit states that studies of oral language interventions consistently show positive benefits on learning, including oral language skills and reading comprehension.
-All pupils appear to benefit from oral language interventions, but some studies show slightly larger effects for younger children and pupils from disadvantaged backgrounds EEF Toolkit - Oral Language interventions 1
+We want to combine additional adult intervention in class with 1:1 interventions with trained teaching assistants EEF Toolkit - one to one tuition EEF Toolkit - teaching assistant interventions 1,2,4